lameuler/astro-pdf/.changeset/fair-jeans-shave.md

 'astro-pdf': minor
 ---

-Allow passing a callback for `PdfOptions`
+Allow passing a callback for the `pdf` page option to dynamically set `PDFOptions`